jamesplease/timeline-utils/docs/guides/concepts.md

 Some values only exist as integers (they are [discrete](https://en.wikipedia.org/wiki/Discrete_mathematics)).
 For instance, frames in a video.
 If a video has 2 frames, then there are only two possible values that an active frame can be: frame 0, or frame 1.
-It's simply not possible to be on, say, frame 1.5, because each frame is a particular image.
+It's simply not possible to be on, say, frame 1.5, because a frame is a distinct image.

-However, when you represent a value like frames _visually_, you typically display them as having a width.
+However, when you represent a value like frames _visually_ on a timeline, you typically display them as having a width.
 This permits a place onscreen - some pixel – that can represent a value _between_ 0 and 1.

-In this way, a visualization of a discrete value can be considered continuous.
+Consequently, visualizations of a discrete value are continuous.

 Because it is important to know whether you are working with the discrete version of a value, or the continuous one, Timeline Utils provides a name for the continuous versions of things: _fractional values_.